Cultural hegemony: Political economy

-As Marxist philosophy, cultural hegemony analyses the functions of economic class within the base and superstructure, from which Gramsci developed the functions of social class within the social structures created for and by cultural domination.
+Marxist philosophy holds that a society's dominant ideology reflects the interests, values, and beliefs of the ruling class.
+According to Gramsci, the ruling class achieves its ideological dominance through socializing the people with its beliefs, values, and mores through institutions including churches, media, courts, and schools.
+The ruling class establishes cultural hegemony when its ideology becomes the accepted and dominant ideology, obtaining "the consent of subordinate groups to the existing social order" so that the ruling class does not need to rely exclusively on coercion.
+Gramsci brought this understanding of cultural hegemony to prominence through his Prison Notebooks.

 In the practise of imperialism, cultural hegemony occurs when the working and the peasant classes believe and accept that the prevailing cultural norms of a society (the dominant ideology imposed by the ruling class) realistically describes the natural order of things in society.

 In the war for position, the working-class intelligentsia politically educate the working classes to perceive that the prevailing cultural norms are not natural and inevitable social conditions, and to recognize that the social constructs of bourgeois culture function as instruments of socio-economic domination, e.g. the institutions (state, church, and social strata), the conventions (custom and tradition), and beliefs (religions and ideologies), etc. That to realise their own working-class culture the workers and the peasants, by way of their own intellectuals, must perform the necessary analyses of their culture and national history in order for the proletariat to transcend the old ways of thinking about the order of things in a society under the cultural hegemony of an imperial power.